robosavvy/vive_ros/README.md

 Update in my version of code:
 1. Hardware Safety code added in order to shutdown of hardware.
 This will prevent hardware from any damage caused due to abrupt shutdown.

+2. It has code updated for publishing HTC Vive Component (HTC Vive Headset and 2 HTC Controllers) data.